-ClueTrust is a consulting organization and independent Internet Service Provider, located in Northern Virginia, the United States.
+ClueTrust is a desktop and mobile software vendor, consulting organization, and independent Internet Service Provider, located in Northern Virginia, the United States.
 Prior to 2003, ClueTrust was known as GBP Software, LLC.

 To contact ClueTrust via postal mail, use our mailing address:

 GBP Software started in Barrington, Illinois in 1979 by Gaige B. Paulsen.
 Initially, the company specialized in developing accounting software on a contract basis.
 Then, in 1980, they moved on to custom database software and consulting for an insurance agency.

 After moving to Lexington, Kentucky in 1983, the company was once again involved in developing accounting software, but also developed terminal emulation and file transfer software for use with modem-based bulletin board systems.